 Hi!
 I'm so inspired by you.
 How did your journey begin?

 As far as I can remember, I have always wanted to see the world.
-I traveled overseas for the first time when I was 19 and found travelling to be too expensive and my dream quite unaffordable.
+I travelled overseas for the first time when I was 19 and found travelling to be too expensive and my dream unaffordable.
 The only way I figured I would be able to do it was by studying hard, getting a high paying job and then travelling.

 What was your first breakaway trip?
 Was it difficult?

-Tell me about your first travel memory.
+Tell me about your first travel memory

 After watching the Vicco Vajradanti ad, I was after my parents to take me to a place where I could pluck an apple from a tree and eat while they tried to convince me that I can have an apple anywhere.
 And even as a little girl, I insisted that sitting in a valley and eating a freshly plucked apple would be an out of the world experience.
 Finally when I went to Kinnaur, I plucked an apple from someone’s farm and believe me, it was the sweetest thing I have ever tasted in my life.
-I can feel that sweetness as I’m telling you this.
+I can feel that sweetness as I tell you this.

 How does the self-funding happen?

 I stay with my parents so I do not have any lodging/food expenses.
 Plus I was working on good salary.
 All I had to do was to cut my unnecessary expenses.
 I was always buying clothes and shoes so once I decided to do this RTW trip, I stopped shopping altogether.
 I also did a few freelancing projects.
 The problem with self-funding the trip is it takes too long.
 Sometimes I would feel that I’m spending my best years in saving money when I should be travelling.

 While I was travelling, I was on a budget using overland transportation within a continent, shared rooms with unknown travellers in the dormitories (YES!!
 Queen style), and cooked my meals whenever possible.
 You will find it interesting that I’m a vegetarian and I managed to stay that way all this while.

 As an Indian girl, what challenges did you face?